docbennyt/gleam/README.md

 📜 License
 GLEAM is released under the MIT License — free and open for everyone.
-Built with ❤️ for education to greater heights.
+Built with ❤️ by Dr BennyT for education to greater heights.

 Thank you for exploring GLEAM — Your backend companion for gamified learning and exam success! 🎉